wozinski/gmail-thread-search/README.md

 - you dislike Gmail's Conversation View and prefer seeing e-mails one by one,
 - but you find it inconvenient to easily look for other e-mails in the same thread with Conversation View disabled.

 GTS lets you find other e-mails in your Gmail account with the same subject, by using a keyboard shortcut.

 Let's assume you're looking at an e-mail with the following subject: *Re: FWD: URGENT!!
 Why is 42 a magic number???*.
 Now, you would like to see other e-mails that you've sent/received in this thread.
-With GTS, you simply need to press Ctrl+Shift+L in order to put the e-mail subject into your system clipboard, in the Gmail search-friendly format
+With GTS, you simply need to press Ctrl+Shift+L in order to put the e-mail subject into your system clipboard, in the Gmail search-friendly format, i.e.:

-- without all "Re: ", "Fwd: ", etc.
+- without all "Re: ", "Fwd: ", etc.,
-- prepended by *subject:*, with subject put in quotation marks.
+- prepended by *subject:*, with the subject itself put in quotation marks.

-So if you press Ctrl+Shift+L when looking at the e-mail in the example above, you'll end up putting the following string into your system clipboard:
+So if you press Ctrl+Shift+L when looking at the e-mail in the example above, you'll end up having the following string put into your system clipboard:
 ```
  subject: "URGENT!!
 Why is 42 a magic number???"
 ```

  At this point you're a step away from getting the list of e-mails in this thread.
 What you need to do is:
- 1. press / (focuses the Gmail search box, in case you have Gmail keyboard shortcuts enabled - which I highly recommend, they're super useful)
+ 1. press / (focuses the Gmail search box, in case you have Gmail keyboard shortcuts enabled - which I highly recommend, they're super useful),
  2. paste the clipboard (Ctrl+V, obviously)
  3. Press Enter